yarnpkg/berry/packages/gatsby/content/advanced/migration.md

 Despite our best efforts some tools don't work at all under Plug'n'Play environments, and we don't have the resources to update them ourselves.
 There are only two notorious ones on our list: Flow, and React Native.

-In such a radical case, you can install the [`node-modules` plugin]() by running `yarn plugin import node-modules`.
-Once done, enable the linker in your local `.yarnrc.yml` file before running a fresh `yarn install`:
+In such a radical case, you can enable the [`node-modules` plugin](https://github.com/yarnpkg/berry/tree/master/packages/plugin-node-modules) by adding the following into your local `.yarnrc.yml` file before running a fresh `yarn install`:

 ```yaml
 nodeLinker: node-modules
 ```

 This will cause Yarn to install the project just like Yarn 1 used to, by copying the packages into various `node_modules` folders.
-This install strategy is typically quite a bit slower and less stable than the modern one (read [Plug'n'Play](/features/pnp) for more details), but at the very least this will allow you to upgrade to our new CLI until you're ready to drop the `node_modules` linker.
+Remember that this plugin is currently very experimental and we expect it to improve over time.

 ## Troubleshooting

 ### `Cannot find module [...]`

 Interestingly, this error **doesn't** come from Yarn.
-In fact, seeing this message shouldn't be possible when working with Yarn 2 projects and typically highlights that something is wrong in your setup.
+In fact, seeing this message should be extremely rare when working with Yarn 2 projects and typically highlights that something is wrong in your setup.

 This error appears when Node is executed without the proper environment variables.
 In such a case, the underlying application won't be able to access the dependencies and Node will throw this message.
 To fix that, make sure that the script is called through `yarn node [...]` (instead of `node [...]`) if you run it from the command line.